NoSkillGuy/vehicle-reg-tracker/README.md

 - Data doesn't exist for today
 - System fetches data from all manufacturers
 - Data is saved with current timestamp
-- Plots and documentation are generated
+- Interactive HTML charts and documentation are generated

 **Scenario 2: Subsequent fetch (5:30 AM)**

 - Data already exists for today
 - Fetch is skipped
-- Plots and documentation are regenerated
+- HTML charts and documentation are regenerated
 - Fetch attempt is logged as "Data already fetched today"

 **Scenario 3: Partial failure (6:30 AM)**